IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 Absolute Permissive Block Signaling (APB) is an improvement on ABS to prevent this possibility of collision.
 General Railway Signal pioneered it around 1910, and it was a big improvement in terms of safety and what we’d see trackside.

 When a train left a station and entered a region of single track, all of the block signals in the opposite direction to the next siding would "tumble down" to red.
 They would only go green again once the train had passed them.
-Any opposing train trying to leave that station would see a stop signal before entering the single track, thus eliminating the problem.
+Any opposing train trying to leave the next station would see a stop signal before entering the single track, thus eliminating the problem.
 If the opposing train did get by, it would tumble all of the signals in the opposite direction to red, and both trains would be looking at miles of stop signals before they saw each other.

 Again, like its older sibling ABS, APB does not grant crews authority to enter a section of track.
 Only authorization from a dispatcher can do that.